Villanova will begin its spring semester on Monday, January 25. Courses are being offered in person, as well as in hybrid and online formats.

 Hand sanitizer stations have been provided in all classrooms.
 Students, faculty, and staff are instructed to clean their classroom areas and workspaces before and after use with provided cleaning supplies.

 Please visit the University’s Academic and Student Study Spaces webpage to view available spaces (including tents) by category and review the reservation procedures.
-Reservations will be available starting August 24 for faculty and staff and will start for students on August 31.
 Times/availability may vary as we are still adjusting class schedules.
 Please check the webpage for the most up-to-date information.

 Teaching and Learning